Blockchain-Learning-Group/dapp-fundamentals/course-content/Prerequisites.md

 4. [Metamask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en)
 - Create an account on Kovan and share your address via the BLG slack channel to receive some free ether!
 ---
-*If you wish to run everything locally and are familiar with installing packages via package managers such as npm then the following may be for you.*

 ## 2. Local Machine
 1. [Google Chrome](https://support.google.com/chrome/answer/95346?co=GENIE.Platform%3DDesktop&hl=en-GB)
 - Version > 55.0.0.
 Check in browser bar: `chrome://version/`